I want you to feel, from the inside out, what it’s like to trust yourself and the people around you…

 I am deeply committed to an intersectional trauma-informed practice and welcome people into my coaching practice who have vast and varied experiences, including childhood trauma or systemic trauma.
 If, however, you are looking for trauma resolution, it would be best to find a licensed mental health professional in your state.

-For every 8 full-paying clients, I provide 1 sliding scale spot.
+I reserve a few of my slots as sliding scale spots.
 I keep a waitlist of folks who need financial assistance.
 If you’re interested in a sliding scale spot we can discuss this in the discovery call.